-- A. Physical interventions must be used only as provided for in this policy and as described in DDD Policy 5.15, Use of Restrictive Procedures. - В. Physical interventions must be used only when positive or less restrictive techniques or procedures have been tried and are determined to be insufficient to protect the person others, or damage to the property of others. - C. Physical interventions may only be used for the purpose of protection and may not be used for the purpose of changing behavior in situations where no need for protection is present.
+- A. Physical interventions must be used only as provided for in this policy and as described in DDD Policy 5.15, Use of Restrictive Procedures. - B. Physical interventions must be used only when positive or less restrictive techniques or procedures have been tried and are determined to be insufficient to protect the person, others, or damage to the property of others. - C. Physical interventions may only be used for the purpose of protection and may not be used for the purpose of changing behavior in situations where no need for protection is present. - D. Only the least restrictive intervention needed to adequately protect the person, others, or property must be used, and must be terminated as soon as the need for protection is over. - E. Restrictive physical interventions may only be used as part of an approved behavior support plan (BSP), except in the case of an emergency or unknown, unpredicted response from a person where the person's safety and/or that of others is jeopardized.

-- D. Only the least restrictive intervention needed to adequately protect the person, others, or property must be used, and terminated as soon as the need for protection is over. - E. Restrictive physical interventions may only be used as part of an approved Positive Behavior Support Plan (PBSP), except in the case of an emergency or unknown, unpredicted response from a person where the person's safety and/or that of others is jeopardized.
-Refer to DDD Policy 5.14, Positive Behavior Support, for information on PBSP requirements.
+Refer to DDD Policy 5.14, Positive Behavior Support, for additional information regarding BSP requirements.